galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 > * Assemble: Use Flye to assemble the nanopore reads, then get Fasta statistics *Note: this may take several hours.*
 > * Polish assembly: Use Pilon to polish the assembly with short Illumina reads. *Note: Don't forget to map these Illumina reads to the assembly first using bwa-mem, then use the resulting `bam` file as input to Pilon.*
 > * Annotate: Use the GeSeq tool at [Chlorobox](https://chlorobox.mpimp-golm.mpg.de/geseq.html) or the Prokka tool within Galaxy.
-> * View annotations:Use JBrowse to view the assembled, annotated genome.
+> * View annotations: Use JBrowse2 to view the assembled, annotated genome.
 {: .hands_on}

 # Conclusion